linadelh/product_management_system/README.md

 This is a great friendly project to:
 - Practice JavaScript CRUD operations
 - Learn and use localStorage
-- Understand real-world product management logic
+- Understand real world product management logic

 ---
 ## Notes